Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Experimental Evaluation

 \subsubsection{Objectness of Attributions}

-In the field of weakly supervised segmentation (image-label level supervision), many studies\cite{ahn2019weakly, Lee_2019_CVPR, huang2018weakly} have obtained the initial seeds by interpreting predictions, which include broad localization information.
-Although assigning attributions and segmentation can be closely associated in terms of seeking pixels corresponding to a predicted object, it is improbable that all areas of the object have equally significant effects on the decision.
-It is challenging to evaluate the distribution of attributions in salient parts of an object because there is no ground truth for the importance of annotations.
-However, it could be inferred to some extent from the density of the relevance score.
+In the field of weakly supervised segmentation (image-label level supervision), many studies \cite{ahn2019weakly, melas2022deep, huang2018weakly, chen2022class} have obtained the initial seeds by interpreting predictions that include broad localization information.
+Although assigning attributions and segmentation can be closely related in seeking pixels corresponding to a predicted object, it is unlikely that all areas of the object have equally significant effects on the decision.
+Evaluating the distribution of attributions in salient parts of an object is challenging because there is no ground truth for the importance of annotations.
+However, some inferences can be made from the density of the relevance scores.

 In this regard, \cite{lapuschkin2016analyzing} introduced a metric called the outside--inside ratio, to evaluate the concentration of the relevance on the target object by comparing the relevance scores in/outside of the annotations, e.g., the bounding box and the segmentation mask.
 We use this method to determine the degree to which attributions are centrally distributed within the mask of an object.
 We mainly compare the conventional methods that deal with the class-agnostic issue and provide detail descriptions of the input features.